AGNworks/Foot_keys/README.md

 ![Main](https://github.com/AGNworks/Foot_keys/blob/main/pics/foot_keys_1.JPG)

 ## About
-This keyboard is designed to be used by legs, it can be usefull in working with different kind of programs (3D designing for example).
+This keyboard is designed to be used by legs the idea came from my colleague, Aleksandr.
+It can be usefull in working with different kind of programs (3D designing for example).
 I created this project on the base of Arduino nano so that's why I need a python program running on PC to really control the keyboard with this microcontroller.

 ## Design
 I created the model just for testing but probably I won't change it.
 The assembly is really easy, you need 3 buttons, 1 Arduino Nano, and some cable to connect them together.